benbarker04/dbd_blog/README.md

 ## Deployment

-his project was deployed using Heroku by doing the following:
+This project was deployed using Heroku by doing the following:
 - Creating a new Heroku app.
 - Linking the Heroku app to the Github repository.
 - Click on **Deploy**.